 Arran Dowling-Hussey B.A, M.Econ.
 Sc, LL.M, Dip.
 Construction Law, Dip.
 Arb, Dip.
 Int.
 Com.
-Arb, F.C.I.Arb, A.M, Barrister (King’s Inns, Middle Temple and Inn of Court of Northern Ireland) is a practising barrister and arbitrator and a member of the Law Library, Dublin and 33 Bedford Row Chambers, London.
-He is the co-author of ‘Arbitration Law’ (Round Hall, Dublin 2008 & 2014) and the third edition will be published later this year.
+Arb, F.C.I.Arb, A.M, Barrister (King’s Inns, Middle Temple and Inn of Court of Northern Ireland) is a practising barrister and arbitrator and a member of the Law Library, Dublin and 4-5 Gray’s Inn Square Chambers, London.
+He is the co-author of ‘Arbitration Law’ (Round Hall, Dublin 2008,2014 & 2018).
 He was a consultant to the Council of Europe’s arbitration training in Armenia in December, 2017.
-Arran was a member of the Chartered Institute of Arbitrators Board of Management from 2013-2015 and serves as a member of the CIArb’s Board of Trustees from 2017-2020.
+Arran was a member of the Chartered Institute of Arbitrators Board of Management from 2013-2015 and serves as a member of the CIArb’s Board of Trustees from 2017-2023.

 Arran has lecturered in arbitration in a number of jurisidictions and taught that subject when on sabbatical from the Bar and working as a full time member of the School of Law at Dublin City University.
 He holds a Diploma in Arbitration from the National University of Ireland, Dublin (UCD) and a Diploma in International Commercial Arbitration from the CIArb attending this course when run in Keble College, Oxford.
 Arran also studied arbitration as Part of his Barrister-at-Law degree from King’s Inns.